arthai-marketplace

 /reload-plugins

-If /plugin update doesn’t pick up the change, fall back to the marketplace remove + re-add flow shown in the FAQ.
+If that doesn’t pick up the change, fall back to the marketplace remove + re-add flow shown in the FAQ.

 The compose file — only matters if the template changes